 2020 was a year of constant tumult in all areas of life.
 A public health crisis; widespread protest against law enforcement and racial injustice; and in the U.S., the clash of a divided country awaiting a historic election.
 Despite the incredible difficulty in facing such demands, there have been some signs of progress.
 One example was the removal of over 100 racist monuments in public spaces across the country.
 Visible action at this scale, though largely symbolic in nature, still represents a great leap in general public stance, highlighting the lack of action in prior decades.
 Whether that translates to changes in policy—that is another matter, but it is a start toward the ongoing fight for equality.

 In my hometown of Richmond, Virginia, the historic capital of the Confederacy, all but one of the Confederate Statues on Monument Avenue have been taken down.
 In its wake, there are the emblazoned plinths of a troubling past.
-Stripped of their bronze badges, reminiscent of small mausoleums, the bare plinths have left a symbolic chasm where the statues once were.
+Stripped of their bronze badges, the bare plinths have left a symbolic chasm where the statues once were.
 Similarly, the remaining statue of Robert E. Lee offers space for contemplation and consideration of the alternative: the contextual preservation of the statue.

 A diverse city with a complicated history, Richmond is split like much of the country between a loyalty to a troubling past, and progressive rebuilding towards the future.
 The contrasting outcomes—between the empty plinths and the remaining monument—offer a chance to reflect on two opposing measures that could be taken when confronting problematic memorials and the histories around them: preservation, or removal.